 The income statement is not prepared on a cash basis – that means accounting principles such as revenue recognition, matching, and accruals can make the income statement very different from the cash flow of the business.
 If a company prepared its income statement entirely on a cash basis (i.e. no accounts receivable, nothing capitalized, etc.) it would have no balance sheet, other than shareholders’ equity and cash.

 Net income from the bottom of the income statement links to the balance sheet and cash flow statement.
-On the balance sheet, it feeds into retained earnings and on the cash flow statement it is the starting point for the cash from operations section.
+On the balance sheet, it feeds into retained earnings and on the cash flow statement, it is the starting point for the cash from operations section.

+This can be a tricky part of linking the three statements and requires some additional schedules.
 Financing events like issuing debt affect all three statements in the following way: the interest expense appears on the income statement, the principle amount of debt owed sits on the balance sheet, and the change in principle amount owed is reflected on the cash from financing section of the cash flow statement.

+This is the final step in linking the 3 financial statements.
 Once all of the above items are linked up properly, the sum of cash from operation, cash from investing, and cash from financing are added to the prior period closing cash balance, and the result becomes the current period closing cash balance on the balance sheet.